 FOR MORE THAN 100 YEARS EDUCATION IS ONE OF THE CAUSES OF VOTORANTIM

-The origin of the relevance given by Votorantim to education is intertwined with the early days of the company and the commitment of the family of entrepreneurs and shareholders with the cause.
+The origin of the relevance that Votorantim gives to education is confused with the company’s beginnings and with a commitment by the family of entrepreneurs and shareholders to the cause.

-One of the major investments of Antonio Pereira Ignacio in the early days of Votorantim was the improvement of the company town, where, among others, the primary school Pereira Ignacio and a nursery were installed.
-The report cards of the students were delivered to him, who personally controlled the grades.
-The good students were sent to middle school in the city of Sorocaba, with scholarships granted by Pereira Ignacio.
+One of Antonio Pereira Ignacio’s great investments in the early days of Votorantim was the improvement of the workers’ village, where, among others, he installed the Pereira Ignacio primary school and a daycare center.
+The students’ newsletters were delivered to him, who personally controlled the grades.
+The good students were going to do the gymnasium (today elementary school) in Sorocaba, with scholarships granted by Pereira Ignacio.

-And from those early years, many others followed with increasingly organized and consistent investments in actions aimed at the access and improvement of education.
+And from those first years, many others followed with investments increasingly organized and consistent in actions aimed at accessing and improving education.

-The trajectories of pioneers Antonio Pereira Ignacio and José Ermírio de Moraes reveal their connection with education as a way of personal growth and also to gain the world.
+The trajectories of the pioneers Antonio Pereira Ignacio and José Ermírio de Moraes reveal their connection with education as a way of personal growth and of winning the world.

-Pereira Ignacio had a humble origin and arrived in Brazil when he was 10 years old, in 1884, not knowing how to read or write.
-And this was one of his reasons to attach great importance to education.
-Not only in Brazil, but also in his homeland, Portugal, he kept projects and invested resources to expand the access to education.
+Pereira Ignacio had a humble origin, arrived in Brazil at the age of 10, in 1884, without knowing how to read or write.
+And that was one of the reasons why he placed great importance on education.
+Not only in Brazil, but also in his homeland, Portugal, he maintained projects and invested resources to expand access to education.

-Pereira Ignacio helped the population of Baltar, in Portugal, with several actions, including the creation of free school programs and daycare centers.
-He built a large house to stay when he was in Portugal.
-In the back of the house, in addition to serving food for children and the elderly, a teacher was paid to teach children how to read and write
+Pereira Ignacio helped the population of Baltar, in Portugal, with several actions, among them the creation of free school courses and day care.
+He built a big house where he stayed when he went to Portugal.
+In the back of the house, in addition to serving food for children and the elderly, a teacher was paid to teach children to read and write.

-Born in 1900, in the interior of the state of Pernambuco, José Ermírio de Moraes attended the primary school in Upatininga, the old village of Lagoa Seca, distant a few kilometers of the Santo Antônio Mill, where he lived.
-Later, already a teenager, José Ermírio went to the city of Recife to study in the German School.
-There, he learned the German and English languages.
-In a few time, he realized that the higher education in Recife was rather restricted.
-Mrs. Chiquinha, his mother, encouraged him to seek for technical education in the United States.
-At the age of 16, José initially studied at the Baylor University, for a short time, and, then, at the Colorado School of Mines, a great learning experience for the young man who would later become a great entrepreneur and also Senator of the Republic.
+Born in 1900, in the interior of Pernambuco, José Ermírio de Moraes went to study at the primary school in Upatininga, the old village of Lagoa Seca, a few kilometers from Engenho Santo Antônio, where he lived.
+Arriving in his teens, José Ermírio goes to study in Recife at Colégio Alemão.
+In it the boy learned the German and English languages.
+Some time later he realized that higher education in Recife was quite restricted.
+D. Chiquinha, his mother, encouraged his son to seek technical training in the United States.
+At the age of 16 José initially went to the University of Baylor, for a short time, and soon afterwards to the Colorado School of Mines, a stage of great learning for the young man who was to become a great businessman and also a Senator of the Republic.

-In an interview to newspaper O Estado de S. Paulo in 1936, José Ermírio de Moraes showed his opinion on the education in Brazil, when he commented on the fact that the government intended to raise taxes to support education.
-“Who would refuse to contribute in order that the 500 thousand children who are still out of school today may tomorrow enjoy this privilege, an overriding obligation of the State?”
+In an interview with the Estado de São Paulo newspaper in 1936, José Ermírio de Moraes shows his opinion on the country’s education, when he comments on the government wanting to raise taxes to supply education.
+“Who will refuse to make their contribution so that the 500 thousand children who are still out of school today, may tomorrow enjoy this privilege, the primary obligation of the State?”

-Later, José Ermírio de Moraes would donate the lab the School of Chemistry at the Recife University and the building of the School of Mines to the state of Pernambuco.
+Later José Ermírio de Moraes would donate to Pernambuco the laboratory of the School of Chemistry of the University of Recife and the building of the School of Minas.

-While a Senator, José Ermírio de Moraes also demonstrated his concern about Education.
-When he moved to Brasília, he renovated the country house where he would live with his wife Helena Pereira de Moraes.
-He also used the land to build a school, and then handed it to the town council and paid a teacher to teach children in need.
+During his passage through the Senate, José Ermírio de Moraes also showed his concern with Education.
+When he moved to Brasília, he reformed the farm that would live with his wife Helena Pereira de Moraes.
+He took advantage of the land and built a school, handed it over to the city hall and paid the teacher to provide education to children in the periphery.

-In another episode, José Ermírio de Moraes became friends with Senator Eurico Rezende, who owned the Federal District University.
-José asked Eurico to select five of the best students in his programs among those of poor origin, in order that he could provide scholarships for them, until they graduated.
-However, he demanded that the beneficiaries should not know who the benefactor was.
+In another episode, José Ermírio de Moraes became friends with Senator Eurico Rezende, who owned the University of the Federal District.
+José asked Eurico to select five of the best students from his colleges among those of poor origin, so that he could provide scholarships until they graduated.
+But he demanded that beneficiaries should not know who the benefactor was.

-And on October 28, 1969, José Ermírio de Moraes pronounced his speech called “36 fundamental items for the economic independence of Brazil”.
-In one of the items he emphasizes that it would be necessary to create a system to dedicate 20% of the Federal Government budget to Education and 10% for Health, with emphasis on university education.
+And on October 28, 1969 José Ermírio de Moraes delivered his speech called “36 fundamental points for the economic independence of Brazil”.
+In one of the points he stresses that it would be necessary to create a system that would dedicate 20% of the Union’s budget to Education and 10% to Health, with emphasis on university education.

-Votorantim is a company that has grown up with Brazil.
-When the country went through the advancement of industrialization and growth in the 1950´s and 1960´s, the need for skilled labor to supply the most diverse areas of industry also grew.
-Those concerns were reflected in the public reports of the company, as the one of 1960 that said “We need to expand, increasingly, the specialized education programs for chemical engineers, metallurgists, geologists, geophysicists, as well as skilled heads of production who, ultimately, represent the connection between the engineer and the foreman.
-We need to create perfectly arranged technical schools to educate the young people who want to improve, even if it costs us taxes.
-It is not possible to understand that a nation with almost 70 million inhabitants graduates only a little more than one thousand engineers per year, (...), if we want to progress rapidly and solidly.”
+Votorantim is a company that grew with Brazil.
+When the country went through the advance of industrialization and growth in the 1950s and 1960s, the need for specialized labor to supply the most diverse areas of the industry grew.
+These desires were reflected in the public reports of the company, such as the one from 1960 that said “We need to expand, more and more, the specialized courses in the training of chemical, metallurgical, geologists, geophysicists, as well as qualified production heads who, ultimately, represent the connection between the engineer and the foreman.
+We need to create technical schools, perfectly organized, to serve young people who want to improve, even if it costs us taxes and fees.
+It cannot be understood that a nation of almost 70 million inhabitants, graduates just over a thousand engineers a year, (…), if we want to progress quickly and on the basis. ”.

-Therefore, between 1958 and 1971, the company invested in the creation of technical schools, donation of scholarships and structuring of universities.
+That is why, in these years from 1958 to 1971, we see the company investing in the creation of technical schools, the donation of scholarships and the structuring of universities.

-* This story continues...
-Follow it on the Memória Votorantim website.
+* This story continues ….
+Follow on the Votorantim Memory website